Henri-Edmond Cross: Later years

 Cross's paintings of the early- to mid-1890s are characteristically Pointillist, with closely and regularly positioned tiny dots of color.
 Beginning around 1895, he gradually shifted his technique, instead using broad, blocky brushstrokes and leaving small areas of exposed bare canvas between the strokes.
 The resulting surfaces resembled mosaics, and the paintings may be seen as precursors to Fauvism and Cubism.
 In the Pointillist style, minute spots of paint were used to blend colors harmoniously; in contrast, the strategy in "second generation Neo-Impressionism" was to keep the colors separate, resulting in "vibrant shimmering visual effects through contrast".
 Cross stated that the Neo-Impressionists were "far more interested in creating harmonies of pure color, than in harmonizing the colors of a particular landscape or natural scene".
 Matisse and other artists were very influenced by the late-career Cross, and such works were instrumental in forming the principles of Fauvism.
 Among the other artists influenced by Cross were André Derain, Henri Manguin, Charles Camoin, Albert Marquet, Jean Puy, and Louis Valtat.

 In 1905 Galerie Druet in Paris mounted Cross's first solo exhibition, which featured thirty paintings and thirty watercolors.
 The show was very successful, receiving critical acclaim, and most of the works were sold.
 Belgian Symbolist poet Emile Verhaeren, an avid supporter of Neo-Impressionism in his country, provided the preface for the exhibition catalog, writing:

 In the early 1880s Cross began to experience trouble with his eyes, which grew more severe in the 1900s.
 He also increasingly suffered from arthritis.
 At least in part due to these health issues that plagued him for years, Cross's body of work is relatively small.
 However, in his last years he was productive and very creative, and his work was featured in significant solo exhibitions; he received great acclaim from critics and enjoyed commercial success.

 In 1909 Cross was treated in a Paris hospital for cancer.
 In January 1910 he returned to Saint-Clair, where he died of the cancer just four days short of his 54th birthday, on 16 May 1910.
-His tomb, in the Le Lavandou cemetery, features a bronze medallion that his friend Théo van Rysselberghe had designed.
+His tomb, in the Le Lavandou cemetery, features a bronze medallion designed by his friend, Théo van Rysselberghe.
 In July 1911, the city of Cross's birth, Douai, mounted a retrospective exhibition of his work.